-EXHIBIT NO. IDENTIFICATION OF EXHIBIT 4.1 Form of Registration Rights Agreement.
-4.2 The Company's Articles of Incorporation, which are incorporated by reference to the Company's Form SB-2 Exhibit 3.1 as effective with the Commission on October 12, 1995.
-4.3 The Company's By-laws, which are incorporated by reference to the Company's Form SB-2 Exhibit 3.2 as effective with the Commission on October 12, 1995.
-4.4 Specimen of the Company's common stock certificate, which is incorporated by reference to the Company's Form SB-2 Exhibit 4.1 as effective with the Commission on October 12, 1995.
-4.5 Instruments defining the rights of security holders, which are incorporated by reference to the Company's Form SB-2 Exhibit 4.2 as effective with the Commission on October 12, 1995.
-5.1 Opinion of Axelrod, Smith & Kirshbaum 23.1 Consent of Axelrod, Smith & Kirshbaum (Included in Exhibit 5.1) 23.2 Consent of Jackson & Rhodes P.C.
-27.1 Financial Data Schedule, which is incorporated by reference to the Company's Quarterly Report on Form 10-QSB for the fiscal quarter ended March 31, 1997 filed with the Commission on May 15, 1997.
+- 3.1\ The Company's Articles of Incorporation, which are incorporated by reference to the Company's Form SB-2 Exhibit 3.1 as effective with the Commission on October 12, 1995. - 3.2\ The Company's By-laws, which are incorporated by reference to the Company's Form SB-2 Exhibit 3.2 as effective with the Commission on October 12, 1995. - 4.1\ Specimen of the Company's common stock certificate, which is incorporated by reference to the Company's Form SB-2 Exhibit 4.1 as effective with the Commission on October 12, 1995. - 4.2\ Instruments defining the rights of security holders, which are incorporated by reference to the Company's Form SB-2 Exhibit 4.2 as effective with the Commission on October 12, 1995. - 5.1\\ Opinion of Axelrod, Smith & Kirshbaum - 10.1\ Asset Purchase Agreement in connection with acquisition of Minneapolis facility. - 10.2\ Earnest Money Contract in connection with acquisition of Minneapolis facility. - 10.3\ Amendment to Asset Purchase Agreement, Amendment to Earnest Money Contract. - 10.4\ Second Amendment to Asset Purchase Agreement and to Earnest Money Contract. - 23.1\\ Consent of Axelrod, Smith & Kirshbaum (Included in Exhibit 5.1) - 23.2\\ Consent of Jackson & Rhodes P.C.